MastodonC/kixi-data-science/wiki/Experience-in-the-team.md

 [Wikipedia definition](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average)

 **When to use**:
 When we want to project a timeseries forward based on just the information it contains by itself (value - time).
 This is a bit of a quick-fix method if time is short or no obvious correlations have been found which could be used to do a sensible regression.
+It's good for incorporating seasonal patterns.

 **Relevant Projects**: